-Pressing the individual camera buttons will cause the selected camera to display full screen, and pressing the button again toggles between different display formats.
-The available formats are: PIP, 2x2, 1+5, 1+7 and 3x3.
-Buttons are also used to enter passwords.
+Pressing the individual camera buttons will cause the selected camera to display full screen.
+Buttons 1 to 9 are also used to enter passwords.

-In the PTZ mode, pressing the button 1 zooms in the screen and the button 2 zooms out the screen, and pressing the button 3 focuses near and button 4 focuses far.
+In the PTZ mode, pressing the button 1 zooms in the screen and the button 2 zooms out the screen, pressing the button 3 focuses near and button 4 focuses far, and pressing the button 5 moves to the preset and button 6 saves the preset.